 You probably don’t realize this, but you’re a small component inside a really large network.
 And no, I’m not talking about your job.
 I’m talking about your contribution to the seemingly free internet services.
-Services like Facebook, Google, YouTube, Instagram, Twitter.
+Services like Facebook, Google, YouTube, Instagram, and Twitter.
 The ones everyone is talking about.
-And while these say that they’ll be free forever for you to benefit from what they have to offer, in reality, you, yourself, are the person contributing to the growth of these organization for free while they are making billions.
+And while these say that they’ll be free forever for you to benefit from what they have to offer, in reality, you, yourself, are the person contributing to the growth of these organizations for free while they are making billions.

-I don’t know how many people actually get it, but Facebook, Instagram, Twitter, and the other big network organization wouldn’t exist if people didn’t do the job for them.
+I don’t know how many people actually get it, but Facebook, Instagram, Twitter, and the other big network organizations wouldn’t exist if people didn’t do the job for them.
 Basically, these services rely on people with low self-esteem who want to get external validation and boost their ego to post what’s going on in their lives to make money.
 While you scream of joy when you get a dozen of likes for your new post, the Facebook corporation makes a ton of money out of your sorry ass without giving you a dime.

 Personally, I don’t think it’s fair.